VS-LIU/Bolt-Action-Army-Builder/public/data/dataGuide.md

 You can modify existing available upgrades for an object to use.

-As with all custom items, first reference the original id under `upgradesAvailable` and then include the same id in a new object under `upgradesCustom`, followed by any field you would like to change.
-Remember you don't have to copy and paste the entire entry except the `upgradeID` and the field(s) you would like to change.
+As with all custom items, first reference the original id under `upgradesAvailable` and then include the same id in a new object under `upgradesCustom`, followed by the field(s) you would like to change.

 Example taken from `heerGrenadierSquadVeteran`:
 ```json